Placebo tests for panel causal designs

 title = "Placebo-in-time: a fake pre-period adoption should show no effect",

-subtitle = "Under parallel trends the placebo is null; under a pre-trend the placebo is significant, exposing the design.") +
+subtitle = "Parallel trends: the placebo is null.
+Pre-trend: the placebo is significant.") +

 The limits of a placebo